isc-projects/stork/doc/user/man/stork-agent.8.rst

    $ stork-agent --host=stork-agent.example.com --port=8080

-By default, the Stork agent listens on the server requests and Prometheus metrics collecting.
-To listen only for the Stork server, run the following command:
+By default, the Stork agent receives the server requests and exports metrics to Prometheus.
+To listen only the Stork server, run the following command:

 .. code-block:: bash

    $ stork-agent (...) --listen-stork-only

-To listen only for the Prometheus requests, run the following command:
+To listen Prometheus requests only, run the following command:

 .. code-block:: bash